|

 PS - Re your

-question about the overdue payment, I made some enquiries at this end and it
+question about the overdue payment, I made some enquiries at this end and I

-would appear that the cheque for the advertising got lost in the post.
-It
+assume that the cheque for the advertising got lost in the post.

-as a great shock to our post room.
-However, I have left instructions for my
+shock to our post room.
+However, I have left instructions for my accounting

-accounting minion to deal with it urgently when he gets back from his cruise in
+minion to deal with it urgently when he gets back from his cruise in the